 Loading NuWatt Energy...

 The Section 48/48E Investment Tax Credit (ITC) provides a 30% federal tax credit for solar energy systems owned by businesses (third-party owners).
-Under the OBBBA law signed July 4, 2025, projects must begin construction before July 4, 2026 to qualify.
+Under the OBBBA law signed July 4, 2025, July 4, 2026 is a begin-construction safe harbor, not an expiration: projects that begin construction on or before that date lock in the longer timing pathway and can be placed in service through roughly 2030.

-This deadline matters for homeowners because it directly affects solar lease, PPA, and ESA pricing.
+This timing matters for homeowners because it affects solar lease, PPA, and ESA projects.
 The financing company that owns your solar system claims the 30% ITC and passes those savings to you as a lower monthly rate.
-After July 4, 2026, that credit disappears and lease/PPA rates increase 25-40%.
+Projects that begin construction after July 4, 2026 still qualify for the credit, but generally must be placed in service by December 31, 2027 — a tighter window.
+Pricing can also shift over time due to tariffs, equipment availability, financing costs, and utility rates.

 The residential solar tax credit (Section 25D) already expired on December 31, 2025.
-Section 48 is the last federal solar benefit available to homeowners through third-party ownership structures.
+Section 48/48E is the last federal solar benefit available to homeowners through third-party ownership structures.

 The IRS provides two safe harbors for meeting the “begin construction” requirement.
-Meeting either one by July 4, 2026 qualifies the project for the full ITC:
+Meeting either one on or before July 4, 2026 locks in the longer Section 48/48E timing pathway (placed in service through roughly 2030); projects that begin construction later still qualify if placed in service by December 31, 2027:

 Meaningful physical work of a significant nature at the project site or off-site at a factory.
 Examples: installing racking, mounting panels, pouring concrete for ground mounts.